 The Parent Company reviews the carrying amounts of deferred income taxes at each reporting date and reduces deferred tax assets to the extent that it is no longer probable that sufficient taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 Significant management estimate is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and level of future taxable income together with future tax planning strategies.

-The Parent Company did not recognize deferred tax assets on deductible temporary differences amounting to P346.12 million and P439.59 million as at December 31, 2021 and 2020, respectively (see Note 18).
+The Parent Company did not recognize deferred tax assets on deductible temporary differences amounting to ₱346.91 million and ₱346.12 million as at December 31, 2022 and 2021, respectively.